 The regulator can interrupt the assessment period once only, and before the 50th working day of the assessment period, to request further information.
 This will have the effect of pausing the assessment period for a period up to a maximum of 20 working days.

 Once the regulator has made a decision it will provide either:

 - approval of the acquisition subject to conditions; or

 - rejection of the proposed acquisition.

 If the acquisition (or disposal) is approved then the transaction can complete within the approval period specified by the regulator.
 The buyer should then notify the regulator once the acquisition is complete.
 If the acquisition is rejected then the only recourse that the buyer has is to refer the decision to the UK government’s Upper Tribunal.

 Conclusion – 5 key things to consider

 Is this brief too brief?
-Want to know more about the FCA’s Change in Control regime? (of course you do) Expert legal advice is on hand from MJ Hudson’s M&A and Regulatory teams.
-Just contact any of the On Target team (details below) or your usual MJ Hudson M&A contact, and we’ll gladly help.
+Want to know more about the FCA’s Change in Control regime? (of course you do) Expert legal advice is on hand from MJ Hudson’s M&A and corporate law and Regulatory solutions teams.